yasirbhutta/yasirbhutta.github.io/artistic-design/docs/artistic-design.md

 * **Marketing and advertising:** Businesses use color to influence consumer behavior and brand perception.
 * **User interface (UI) design:** Color plays a crucial role in making interfaces intuitive and user-friendly.

+## Typography in Graphic Design

+- The power of typography in graphic design
+- Exploring different types of fonts and their histories
+- Choosing the right font for a project
+- Principles of good typography: hierarchy, balance, and readability

 ## Key Terms

 - Color Wheel